int128/parallel-test-action/README.md

 You need to upload the test reports as artifacts on the default branch.
 It is required to estimate the time of each test file.

-This action distibutes the test files based on the estimated time.
+This action distibutes the test files based on the estimated time using the greedy algorithm.
-For now, it adopts the greedy algorithm to distribute the test files.

 Here is the example of the distribution:

 ```mermaid